Morondava

 Morondava ([murunˈdav̥], from morona lava "long coast") is a city located in Menabe Region, of which it is the capital, in Madagascar.
-It is located in the delta of the Morandava River at 20°17′5″S 44°19′3″E. Its population as of the 2018 census, was 53,510.
+It is located in the delta of the Morondava River at 20°17′5″S 44°19′3″E. Its population as of the 2018 census, was 53,510.

 Population

-The predominant tribe is the Sakalava.
-But there are also a few Betsileo, Tsimihety, Merina, Makoa as well as Europeans.
+The predominant tribe is the Sakalava, but there are also a few Betsileo, Tsimihety, Merina, and Makoa as well as Europeans.

 Transportation

 Air Madagascar has regular scheduled flights to Morondava Airport.
 The main road to town has been renovated recently.
 With the new road established, a trip from Antananarivo to Morondava by taxi-brousse takes approximately 12 hours.
 Pirogues are consequently a popular mode of transport used to ferry people and goods along the coast, especially to Morombe.